jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) by attaching it, or a copy of it, to the vehicle to which the notice relates; or (b) by delivering it, or a copy of it, personally to the person who appears to have committed the infringement offence; or (ba) by delivering it, or a copy of it, personally to the person who appears to be in charge of the vehicle to which the notice relates; or
-  (c) by sending it, or a copy of it, to the person who appears to have committed the infringement offence—
+  (c) by sending to the person who appears to have committed the infringement offence—
+    (i) the infringement notice (or a copy of it) by post, addressed to the person at their last known place of residence or business or last known postal address; or
+    (ii) the infringement notice (or a copy of it) to the person’s electronic address; or (iii) an electronic notification that states where the person can access the infringement notice (or a copy of it) by electronic means (if the person has agreed to that method of electronic notification and access); or
-    (i) by post addressed to the person at their last known place of residence or business or last known postal address; or (ii) by electronic means addressed to the person at their electronic address; or (d) if the person is the holder of a land transport document, by serving it, or a copy of it, on that person— (i) by post at the last address the person provided for service for the purposes of that land transport document; or (ii) by electronic means at their electronic address.
+  (d) if the person is the holder of a land transport document, by sending to the person—
+    (i) the infringement notice (or a copy of it) by post to the last address the person provided for the purposes of that land transport document; or
+    (ii) the infringement notice (or a copy of it) to the person’s electronic address; or (iii) an electronic notification that states where the person can access the infringement notice (or a copy of it) by electronic means (if the person has agreed to that method of electronic notification and access).
 (3) An infringement notice that—
   (a) is attached to a vehicle under subsection (2)﻿(a) or personally delivered under subsection (2)﻿(b) or (ba) must be treated as having been served on every person liable in respect of the alleged offence when it is attached to the vehicle or personally delivered:
   (b) is sent to a person by post under subsection (2)﻿(c)﻿(i) or (d)﻿(i) must be treated as having been served on the person when it would have been delivered in the ordinary course of post:
-  (c) is sent electronically to a person under subsection (2)﻿(c)﻿(ii) or (d)﻿(ii) must, unless the contrary is shown, be treated as having been sent to, or served on, the person at the time the electronic communication containing the notice first enters an information system that is outside the control of the enforcement officer.
+  (c) is sent to an electronic address under subsection (2)﻿(c)﻿(ii) or (d)﻿(ii) must, unless the contrary is shown, be treated as having been sent to, or served on, the person at the time the electronic communication containing the notice first enters an information system that is outside the control of the enforcement officer:
+  (d) is served in the way described in subsection (2)﻿(c)﻿(iii) or (d)﻿(iii) must, unless the contrary is shown, be treated as having been sent to, or served on, the person at the time the electronic communication containing the notification of the infringement notice is listed as sent in the information system used to send the electronic communication.
+(4) For the purposes of subsection (3)﻿(c) and (d), in proving the sending of any electronic communication, it is sufficient to prove that the electronic communication was properly addressed and sent.
 (4)
 (5)
 (6) If a parking warden has reason to believe that the user of a vehicle has committed an infringement offence that may be enforced by a parking warden under section 128E,—
   (a) the user of the vehicle may be proceeded against for the alleged offence under the Criminal Procedure Act 2011; or (b) the parking warden may issue an infringement notice in respect of the alleged offence.
 Service of reminder notice
-(6A) Despite section 24(1)﻿(e) of the Summary Proceedings Act 1957, a reminder notice may be served on a person for the purposes of section 21(2) of that Act by serving the notice in accordance with subsection (2)﻿(c)﻿(ii) or (d)﻿(ii) in addition to the other modes of service set out in section 24(1) of that Act and without otherwise limiting or affecting the operation of section 24 of that Act.
+(6A) Despite section 24(1)﻿(e) of the Summary Proceedings Act 1957, a reminder notice may be served on a person for the purposes of section 21(2) of that Act by serving the notice in accordance with subsection (2)﻿(c)﻿(ii) or (iii) or (d)﻿(ii) or (iii) in addition to the other modes of service set out in section 24(1) of that Act and without otherwise limiting or affecting the operation of section 24 of that Act.
 (7)
 (8) In this section, unless the context otherwise requires, electronic address, in relation to a person, means— (a) an electronic address that the person has given to an enforcement authority; or